JasonPollman/Memoizor/readme.md

 Storage Controllers allow you to do things like use the file system to persist cache between processes (**FileSystemController** and **FileSystemControllerSync**) or use an API to POST to a database somewhere.

 Note that some controllers **might not work** with certain function types.
-For example, the **FileSystemController** should not be used with syncronous functions, as it makes asyncronous file system function calls.
+For example, the **FileSystemController** should not be used with synchronous functions, as it makes asynchronous file system function calls.
 The default controller works for all three function types (sync, callback, and promise).

 #### Memoizor comes with the following built in controllers: